taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee: *"2 months ago, when NO2 (nitrogen dioxide) levels in São Paulo were declared 20 times above the World Health Organisation's most recent recommended thresholds for outdoor air quality, Felix and his family moved back to Sweden..."*

-Majhee: *"1 month ago, when the safety valves on the Space Consortium's deep-sea silica harvesting rig in the Antarctic failed to activate, partially distilled volcanic fumes and biogenic silica spewed into the southern ocean currents.
-The ocean started to give you mild chemical burns if you swam for too long, and Breno moved with his mother back to her hometown, just north of Brasilia..."*
+Majhee: *"1 month ago, when the ocean started to give you mild chemical burns if you swam for too long, Breno moved with his mother back to her hometown, just north of Brasilia..."*

 Majhee: *"11 days ago, hours after we celebrated the birth of Nimh, our first live birth of a mouse spliced with raw eSyrup, Iara was found on a rooftop in Centro, seemingly shot through the skull, but the bullet was never found..."*